numba/numba/docs/source/quickstart.rst

         return sum

-For get a better feel of what numba can do, see :ref:`Examples <examples>`.
+For get a better feel of what Numba can do, see :ref:`Examples <examples>`.